psyhoray/My-example/README.md

-# My-example
-php sample projects for beginners
+# Hello for everyone this is my examples for beginners!